kwila-cloud/karriba/README.md

 🚧 **Currently in Alpha**: We are actively developing Karriba and working towards a stable release.

+The **MVP** will be an offline Android app.

-In the long run, you’ll have two ways to access the software:
+In the long run, you’ll have two ways to sync data between devices.

 ### ☁️ Cloud Service